-The action pistol racks are located in bay #1 of the cowboy range.
+The action pistol rack is located on the pistol range.
 This range is for revolvers and semi-auto PISTOLS ONLY!
-No rifles, or rifle ammo are allowed on this range at all, except for the purpose of cowboy action competitions.
+No rifles, or rifle ammo are allowed on this range at all.

-The racks of steel drop plates against the earth berm on the north side are for “action pistol” shooting.
 Competition in this event is generally accomplished as a race between two competitors, each of whom is trying to knock down all of his targets first.
 9 mm, or larger, is required for this event.
-Either a revolver or a semi-auto may be used.
-The firing line is in the gravel space, about 10 yards from the target banks.
-These targets are for practice only.

-Warning: Should steel plates become deeply dented or develop holes, do not use them as dangerous richocets may occur.
+Warning: Should steel plates become deeply dented or develop holes, do not use them as dangerous ricochets may occur.
 Report the fact to a club officer so they can be repaired.